Random Mutation + Natural Selection = Evolution

 Close one of your eyes.
 Notice how your nose is suddenly visible.
 The result is the same when you close your other eye.
 With both eyes open, however, the portion of your visual field occupied by your nose is no longer blocked.
 You are, effectively, able to see through your nose.
 Remarkably, this trick can be reproduced with any object whose width is narrower than the width of your eyes.
 Hold up your hand, position it vertically in front of your face, and you can see through it to read the screen behind it.
 According to Changizi, this ability was helpful in leafy habitats, enabling our predecessors to see through grass and other foliage to spot predators and food.
 As life transitioned from water to land, those acclimatizing to heavily verdant environments gradually evolved the optical design shared by humans today.
 The binocular region for animals with sideways-facing eyes, on the other hand, is far too narrow to be effective, explaining why this arrangement is less commonly found in lush surrounds.

 We, along with many of our mammalian brethren, possess this passive form of x-ray vision.
-While our survival is manifestly less dependent on its usage compared with other animals, it is still one of the most beneficial properties of binocular (two-eyed) vision.
+While our daily hustle and bustle is manifestly less dependent on its usage compared with other animals, it is still one of the most beneficial properties of binocular (two-eyed) vision.
 So while we might not be competitive up against Superman’s arsenal of powers, what we are equipped with is rather extraordinary nonetheless.

 Image by Xurble